amitmerchant1990/reverie/people.md

 ## Editors in Chief

 - Mausam, IIT Delhi
-- Pascale Fung, Hong Kong University of Science and Technology
 - Goran Glavaš, University of Mannheim
 - Sebastian Riedel, Facebook AI and University College London
 - Thamar Solorio, Bloomberg and Universiy of Houston